Last Updated on January 19, 2024 by Michelle Ball

 The school should also make up any services which were missed while looking for the student’s providers.

 Don’t Believe the IEP Team’s Illegal Denials of Services

-Parents’ first lesson is that they need to educate themselves and not blindly listen to denials.
+Parents’ first lesson is that they need to educate themselves and not just accept denials.

 Lack of Qualified Personnel Does Not Excuse Lack of Assessment

 Don’t be fooled.
-If your child is entitled to services, they need to be delivered.
+If a student is entitled to services, they need to be delivered.